proinsias/cookiecutter-data-science-proinsias/{{ cookiecutter.repo_name }}/README.md

 │
 ├── bin                <- Useful scripts.
 │
 ├── data               <- Shared data directory.
+By default, not kept in version control.
 │   ├── external       <- Data from third party sources.
 │   ├── interim        <- Intermediate data that has been transformed.
 │   ├── processed      <- The final, canonical data sets for modeling.
 │   └── raw            <- The original, immutable data dump.
 │
-├── docs               <- A default mkdocs project; see www.mkdocs.org for details │
+├── docs               <- A default mkdocs project; see www.mkdocs.org for details.
+│
 └── projects
     │